 That brings us to the two defining and intertwining elements where you’ll know you’re executing a show instead of a meeting: equipment and labor.
 Delivering a show requires plenty of gear and the experts to put it together.

 A true show is not just an event.
 It’s theatre.
-Technically complex AV and staging deliver on a designed theme with elaborate backdrops, intricate lighting, crisp production values with planned and precise visual and audio cues work together to create an audience experience.
+Technically complex AV and staging deliver on a designed theme.
+These demand elaborate backdrops, intricate lighting, crisp production values with planned and precise visual and audio cues work together to create an audience experience.

 Events where this kind of stagecraft is expected are product launches and multi-day conferences.

-From a technical perspective, you’ll expect an abundance of theatre-quality sound; multiple screens and DLP projectors; advanced video recording; video switching, processing and presentation equipment; dazzling and impactful lighting, and precision presentation and communication controls.
+From a technical perspective, you’ll expect an abundance of high-end everything.
+You’ll need theatre-quality sound; multiple screens and DLP projectors; advanced video recording; video switching, processing and presentation equipment; dazzling and impactful lighting, and precision presentation and communication controls.

 And where there is a show, you’ll need AV and event professionals to run it.